Vedangi1810/Jenkins/README.md

 slide 10 - Database design

-PostgreSQL is used to manage the state of the platform.
-At a minimum, we maintain two core entities: uploaded assets and translation jobs.
-The assets table stores information about the uploaded content, while the translation jobs table tracks source language, target language, processing status, output file path, and timestamps.
+PostgreSQL stores the platform data such as uploaded assets and translation jobs.
+Assets keep file details, while translation jobs track source language, target language, status, and output.This makes the system reliable and helps manage translation as a complete process rather than a single action.”

-This is important because translation is not just a single synchronous action—it is a workflow that needs to be tracked, processed, retried if required, and downloaded later.

 slide 11 - Future Scope

-The current design establishes the core offline translation platform, and there are several natural extensions.
-We can expand support to 22+ Indian languages, add translation memory and custom glossaries for consistency, improve OCR quality for scanned documents, and enable batch processing for larger workloads.

-From a product and deployment perspective, we can also add user authentication, mobile access, and enterprise-ready deployment features such as containerization and on-premise scaling.
+In future, BhashaSetu can be extended with support for 22+ Indian languages, better OCR, translation memory, batch processing, user authentication, mobile access, and scalable on-premise deployment.

 slide 12 - Thank you